-The Limerick Project involves the design, construction, operation and maintenance of an approximately 10km-long tolled dual carriageway bypass to the southwest of Limerick, connecting the phase 1 of the southern ring road to the existing N18 national highway heading west to Shannon and the international airport.
-The Project includes a 675- metre-long immersed tube tunnel under the River Shannon.
+The Limerick Project involves the design, construction, operation and maintenance of an approximately 10km-long tolled dual carriageway bypass to the southwest of Limerick, connecting Phase 1 of the Southern Ring Road to the existing N18 national highway, heading west to Shannon and the international airport.
+The Project includes a 675m-long immersed tube tunnel under the River Shannon.

-Since opening, the tunnel and road link have diverted a lot of traffic from the centre of Limerick City (over 3 million trucks diverted in the last 10 years of operation), so easing congestion in the city, while boosting economic development with completion of a strategic transport corridor across the region.
+Since opening, the tunnel and road link have diverted considerable volumes of traffic from the centre of Limerick City (over 3 million trucks diverted since completion), easing congestion in the city, whilst boosting economic development with completion of a strategic transport corridor across the region.

-All waste (two tons skips per annum) generated in the maintenance depot or collected from the road is removed to Greenstar (waste manager) recycling depot for sorting, recycling and/or landfill as appropriate.
+All waste (two-ton skips per annum) generated in the maintenance depot or collected from the road is removed to Greenstar (waste manager) recycling depot for sorting, recycling and/or landfill (as appropriate).
 The Project Company is looking to further improve recycling of all waste.

-The Lighting Energy Controller in place since 2012 for the lighting of the tunnel and of the approaches, allows electricity savings of 18%.
-The Grantor approved the Project Company’s proposal to switch to LED to reduce further the energy consumption.
+The Lighting Energy Controller (in place since 2012), for the lighting of the tunnel and the approaches, has generated electricity savings of 18% per annum.

 Learn more about the project: